SegFly: A Dataset and 2D-3D-2D Paradigm for Aerial RGB-Thermal Semantic Segmentation at Scale: Conclusion

 \section{Conclusion}

 We present SegFly as an aerial RGB-T benchmark built with a 2D-3D-2D paradigm that turns a small set of manual RGB annotations into dense RGB and registered RGB-T labels across multiple altitudes.
 Experiments show that SegFly significantly improves RGB and thermal semantic segmentation for established architectures, recent aerial vision foundation models, and our proposed Firefly baseline.
-Future work will address remaining limitations, including dynamic objects by 4D methods~\cite{song2025coda}, and the current restriction to daytime thermal imagery by investigating adversarial training strategies~\cite{vertens2020heatnet,lee2024cart}.
+Future work will address remaining limitations, including dynamic objects by 4D methods~\cite{song2025coda}, and the current restriction to daytime thermal imagery by investigating adversarial training strategies for robust adaptation across varying times of day~\cite{vertens2020heatnet,lee2024cart}.